appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/emailinput.md

 The Regex property, short for Regular Expression, enables you to apply custom validations on user input by defining specific constraints using regular expressions.
 If the user enters a value that does not adhere to the specified pattern, the widget displays an error message indicating `"invalid input"`.

-For instance, if you want to validate that the user enters an email address that includes the `appsmith.com` domain, you can set Regex as:
+*Example*: If you want to validate that the user enters an email address that includes the `appsmith.com` domain, you can set Regex as:

 ```js
 ^[a-zA-Z0-9._%+-]+@appsmith\.com$